Why family support can assist recovery from addiction

 Attending sessions may help the family to understand what the person is going through, how they can develop coping mechanisms for themselves and learn about what can be expected from each stage of recovery.

-Therapy can also be an invaluable tool for helping families to recognise any negative behavior patterns which may have developed.
+Therapy can also be an invaluable tool for helping families to recognise any negative behaviour patterns which may have developed.
 For example, consider the situation of a drug addict.
 If a constant cycle of lending money, defending the person’s actions and denying there is a problem develops then this is enabling the addict to continue down a destructive path.

 It is hard to break the cycle or realise what is happening, but an addict cannot be allowed to continue feeding their addiction without experiencing any of the consequences.
 If they can’t see the outcome of their damaging behaviours and are always being excused or bailed out, they’re unlikely to seek the required help.